ThomasThelen/sdtl-provone/README.md

   "modelCreatedTime": "2020-04-14T18:38:10+00:00",
 ```

+This metadata is most closely associated with the top level
+`provone:Program` and `provone:Exection`.

 ### Discarded Terms
 Some of these (listed below) don't belong in the a provenance trace.

-  `id`: This corresponds to the parser run ID
+  `id`: This corresponds to the parser run ID.
+The provone:Execution or
+  provone:Program will already have a unique ID.

   `parser`: Which C2Metadata parser the output is from